 The Children and Young People’s Commissioner Scotland is one of many organisations and individuals who are corporate parents.

-A corporate parent is the name given to an organisation or person who has special responsibilities to care experienced and looked after children and young people.
+A corporate parent is the name given to an organisation or person who has special responsibilities to care experienced children and young people.
 This may include:

-- those in kinship care, who live with a family member other than a parent
+- those in kinship care, who live with a family member other than a parent, and

 - those who are looked after at home.